prorev/prorev.github.io/_posts/2021-02-02-overfitting.md

 ### 5. Regularization based on optimization function $arg \ min$

 This basically means we should try different optimization functions as they may have different regularization effect depending on our problem.

+---

+Reference: 1.
+Regularization for Deep Learning: A Taxonomy (Jan Kukačka, Vladimir Golkov, and Daniel Cremers)

+---